BadWolfGames/garrysbots/README.md

 </ul>

 <h2>Extra Info</h2>
 If you use this gamemode please keep all the people in the credits.
 If you want to help out or add something to the source then just do a pull request.
-I'll continue to work on this gamemode until it's bug free, and I plan on updating the gamemode if any Garry's Mod updates break it.